Those who have not done so should read my general approach, which places peace first.

 On this page, I will set out views on conflicts of concern to large numbers of constituents.

 I believe in peaceful democratic self-determination.
-That’s why I’m backing The People’s Pledge for a binding referendum on our membership of the EU.
+That’s why I’m backing my Party’s commitment to a referendum on our membership of the EU.

 - In talks on the future of Kashmir, there must be Kashmiri representation.